 If you use a professional cleaning service the first thing to think about is how best to avoid cross-contamination.
 That means you need to ensure your cleaners are bringing fresh and clean cloths and cleaning materials into your home each and every time they clean.
 You do not want them using the same mop on your kitchen floors as they used on the neighbours’ bathroom tiles.
 Those shaggy mops are the worst.
 The same goes for the cleaning cloths they use.
 Some services use the same microfibre cleaning cloths all day long from one clients’ home to the next and you need to use an eagle eye to watch out for this.

-What’s the difference between Cleaning and Disinfecting?
+What’s the difference between cleaning and disinfecting?

-Cleaning means to physically remove germs (viruses and bacteria), grime, dirt, body fats etc from surfaces using a detergent and water solution.
+Cleaning means to physically remove germs (viruses and bacteria), grime, dirt, body fats etc from surfaces.
+This involves using a detergent and water solution.
 Typically, you would be using what’s known as a surfactant that will break up grease and oil with the use of water.
 It is far preferable to use a non-toxic product here such as a quality citrus-acid based product like the one we use ~ ecoLove.
-The germs and bacteria that live in amongst this gunk will also be removed in large part by this process.
+The germs and bacteria that live in amongst this gunk will be removed in large part by this process.

 Disinfectants kill germs.
 But it is not always possible in our opinion to remove every single germ.